 Why do cannabis plants need CO2?

 Like all other green plants, cannabis transforms light energy into chemical energy through a process called photosynthesis.
-Chlorophyll-containing organelles known as chloroplasts convert CO2, water, and minerals into organic compounds that are rich in chemical energy plants use to grow.
+Chlorophyll-containing organelles known as chloroplasts use sunlight to convert CO2 and H2O (water) into carbohydrates (sugars) plants use to grow.

 Fortunately for us, oxygen is a by-product of the process.
 It is released by the plants during the day as they absorb CO2.
-The gases are released and absorbed via the plants’ stomata, which are minute openings surrounded by guard cells on the undersides of their leaves.
+Both gases are released and absorbed via the plants’ stomata, small openings surrounded by guard cells on the undersides of their leaves.